 Please refer to www.globalpaints.org and gain a perspective of the impact we are making both internationally and locally.
 Please pass along as you see a great opportunity within your network.

 Global Paint for Charity currently has several initiatives that your students can gain real-life experience in their major area of interest.
-By working on Global Paint, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise in a professional manner in a real world context.
+By working on Global Paint's mission, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise in a professional manner in a real world context.

 Please Feel free to give us a call today at 855-853-7772 or contact us via email at firstname.lastname@example.org.

-Our efforts have reached a population of 13000000 and our worldwide volunteers have completed 625800 volunteer hours by painting beautiful murals, family homes including schools, sport centers, orphanages, churches, and homeless shelters.
+Our efforts have reached a population of 13000000 and our worldwide volunteers have completed 625800 volunteer hours by painting beautiful murals, family homes including schools, sports centers, orphanages, churches, and homeless shelters.
 At Global Paint, we believe that everyone, no matter their circumstances, deserves to live in a beautiful and colorful environment.
 Increasing access to paint in underserved communities could improve the local economic power for millions of vulnerable families and uplift the spirit of the people.

 Whether you’re a partner, donor, funder, or volunteer - we can do even more together.